Martian meteorite

 A Martian meteorite is a rock that formed on Mars, was ejected from the planet by an impact event, and traversed interplanetary space before landing on Earth as a meteorite.
 As of September 2020, 277 meteorites had been classified as Martian, less than half a percent of the 72,000 meteorites that have been classified.
-The second largest complete, uncut Martian meteorite, Taoudenni 002, was recovered in Mali in early 2021.
-It weighs 14.5 kilograms (32 pounds) and is on display at the Maine Mineral and Gem Museum.

 There are three groups of Martian meteorite: shergottites, nakhlites and chassignites, collectively known as SNC meteorites.
 Several other Martian meteorites are ungrouped.
 These meteorites are interpreted as Martian because they have elemental and isotopic compositions that are similar to rocks and atmospheric gases on Mars, which have been measured by orbiting spacecraft, surface landers and rovers.
 The term does not include meteorites found on Mars, such as Heat Shield Rock.

 History

 By the early 1980s, it was obvious that the SNC group of meteorites (Shergottites, Nakhlites, and Chassignites) were significantly different from most other meteorite types.
 Among these differences were younger formation ages, a different oxygen isotopic composition, the presence of aqueous weathering products, and some similarity in chemical composition to analyses of the Martian surface rocks in 1976 by the Viking landers.
 Several scientists suggested these characteristics implied the origin of SNC meteorites from a relatively large parent body, possibly Mars.

 Then in 1983, various trapped gases were reported in impact-formed glass of the EET79001 shergottite, gases which closely resembled those in the Martian atmosphere as analyzed by Viking.
 These trapped gases provided direct evidence for a Martian origin.
 In 2000, an article by Treiman, Gleason, and Bogard gave a survey of all the arguments used to conclude that the SNC meteorites (of which 14 had been found at the time) were from Mars.
 They wrote, "There seems little likelihood that the SNCs are not from Mars.
 If they were from another planetary body, it would have to be substantially identical to Mars as it now is understood."